microsoft/ignite-learning-paths-training-aiml/aiml30/README-Attendee.md

 3. Click the terminal from the home page of Jupyter lab
 4. Clone the repo from the terminal in Jupyter lab
     * `git clone https://github.com/microsoft/ignite-learning-paths-training-aiml.git`
+5. Also in the terminal `pip install holidays`
-5. Open the `ignite-learning-paths-training-aiml` cloned folder and navigate to the `ignite-ailml30-get-prediction.ipynb` file and click to open it.
+6. Open the `ignite-learning-paths-training-aiml` cloned folder and navigate to the `ignite-ailml30-get-prediction.ipynb` file and click to open it.
     * The full path should be something like this: `ignite-learning-paths-training-aiml\aiml30\Python\ignite-ailml30-get-prediction.ipynb`
-6. Update the path to the csv file, the endpoint and the key.
+7. Update the path to the csv file, the endpoint and the key.
-7. `SHIFT + Enter` or click play on each cell from the top menu to run each cell
+8. `SHIFT + Enter` or click play on each cell from the top menu to run each cell

 ## PowerPoint Deck and Video Demo